Program in Occupational Therapy

 - Plans and develops research training initiatives with and for the early- and mid-career investigator track faculty and staff.

-- Develops relationships with University research leadership, community and professional and scientific organizations.
+- Develops relationships with University research faculty and leadership, community and professional and scientific organizations.

 - Serves on University and professional planning committees that will further the Program’s research agenda and cross division initiatives.